dolthub/oidc-example/README.md

 Overview
 ========

-A very short demonstration of a SAML service provider.
+A very short demonstration of an OIDC service provider.

 To test: